 - 1. Risk management is a fundamental aspect of the council's business practices.
-Cabinet has an executive role in the management of risks across the council in its role of ensuring the delivery of the council's priorities. - 2.
+Cabinet has an executive role in the management of risks across the council as a key element in ensuring the delivery of the council's priorities. - 2.
 Audit committee provides independent assurance of the adequacy of the council's risk management framework and the associated control environment. - 3.
-The corporate risk register was previously reported to audit committee on 15 March 2016 and cabinet on 13 January 2016.
+Cabinet approved the council's updated risk management policy on 13 January 2016. - 4.
+The corporate risk register was also previously reported to cabinet on 13 January 2016.